vegawidget/vegawidget/README.md

 htmlwidget.

-To be clear, although Vega-Lite offers a grammar-of-graphics, this package does not offer a user-friendly framework as provided by ggplot2.
-That being noted, this package may be useful to:
+To be clear, although Vega-Lite offers a grammar-of-graphics, this package does not offer a user-friendly framework, as provided by ggplot2.
+However, this package may be useful to:

   - build re-usable Vega and Vega-Lite specifications for deployment elsewhere, if you can tolerate the frustration of building